 - Reddit community is uniquely engaged in comparison to other social networks.

-Unlike other social media networks, Reddit is not about gaining followers, likes, and comments, it is about sharing ideas and discussions.
-Making huge revenues and gaining fame are not the main goals of Reddit in comparison with Facebook, Instagram, etc. You need to remember that Reddit is a tight-knit community which does not accept strangers.
-It’s not a quick win – you have to invest a lot of time in it and be an active Redditor yourself, so first of all, before you start posting jobs there, start with engaging with the community, commenting and sharing information.
+Unlike other social media networks, Reddit is not about gaining followers, likes, and comments.
+It is about sharing ideas and discussions.
+In comparison with Facebook, Instagram, etc., making huge revenues and gaining fame are not the main goals of Reddit.
+You need to remember that Reddit is a tight-knit community that does not accept strangers.
+It’s not a quick win – you have to invest a lot of time in it and be an active Redditor yourself.
+So first of all, before you start posting jobs there, start with engaging with the community, commenting and sharing information.
 If you are a complete stranger to Reddit, check out the FAQ page.
 It’ll give you insights into the basics of the platform, such as ‘What is a moderator?’ and ‘What are subreddits?’.

-What you need to remember is that Reddit members despise spam.
+What you also need to remember is that Reddit members despise spam.
 The first goal of every recruitment Redditor should be the interaction with users and only after that vacancy promotion.
-Because if you post only vacancies, you will be banned immediately.
+Because if you post only job descriptions, you will be banned immediately.
 People should trust you.
 One of the first rules that can be found in Reddiquette, a directory of values and rules that every Redditor must follow, “Adhere to the same standards of behavior online that you follow in real life”.
 Just like in real life, on Reddit, you don’t negotiate a job offer without spending time to establish some minimal personal connection.
 Your profile has to be a 50/50 mix of recruitment and entertainment/non-recruiting content.
 Be a Redditor first and recruiter – second!

 How do I find a candidate using Reddit?